ibm-mas/ansible-devops/docs/index.md

 - Install: `curl -sL https://raw.githubusercontent.com/IBM-Cloud/ibm-cloud-developer-tools/master/linux-installer/idt-installer | bash`
 - Confirm availability and version: `ibmcloud version`

-!!! note
-    Can we persude IBM to provide a short URL alias for this download location?

 ### OpenShift CLI
 If you do not already have the `oc` command line tool, you can download the version corresponding to the OpenShift cluster you are using, from the Command Line Tools option under the help menu